amaitou/CPP-Modules/README.md

 	- Learn about abstract classes and pure virtual functions, which are fundamental concepts for creating interfaces and achieving abstraction in C++.
 	---
 - [Inheritance in C++](https://www.learncpp.com/cpp-tutorial/111-introduction-to-inheritance/)
-	- This tutorial provides an introduction to inheritance in C++, explaining how to create derived classes, base classes, and how inheritance hierarchy works.
+	- This tutorial provides an introduction to inheritance in C++, explaining how to create derived classes, and base classes, and how inheritance hierarchy works.
 	---
 - [The Diamond Problem and Virtual Inheritance](https://www.geeksforgeeks.org/multiple-inheritance-in-c/)
 	- Understand the diamond problem in multiple inheritance and how virtual inheritance helps solve the ambiguity it creates.